peterssonjesper/gistfetcher/README.md

 bower install gistfetcher
 ```

-If not, then simply download src/jquery.gistfetcher.js instad.
+If not, then just download src/jquery.gistfetcher.js and place it in your repository.
 Include src/jquery.gistfetcher.js as soon as jQuery has been loaded.

 Check out the examples directory if you want examples of how to install and use the plugin.